swedishvegan/complax/README.md

 You can also use function calls or expressions as a type restriction:

 ```
-function { dumb test } { return 'dumb test' } // This function always returns a string
+function { dumb test } { return "dumb test" } // This function always returns a string

 function { stuff with {a} and {b} } { return a + b } wrest { a: typeof dumb test, b: typeof dumb test }

 start program {

-    output stuff with 'Hello ' and 'world.\n' // OK
+    output stuff with "Hello " and "world.\n" // OK
     output stuff with 1 and 2 // ERROR: Arguments need to be string

 }